New Students Guidebook

 Critical Inquiry (ID1) is a program of seminars for first-year students in their first semester at the College.
 Seminars are taught by faculty from across the disciplines and engage students in rigorous reading, writing, and discussion on varied topics.
 The goal of ID1 is to prepare students to participate fully and successfully in the intellectual community that is Pomona College.
 Critical writing is an essential component of that participation, and to that end ID1 is a writing-intensive course.
 All sections of ID1 focus on writing as a recursive process of drafting and revision.
 The seminars all meet from 11 a.m. to 12:15 p.m. on Tuesdays and Thursdays.

-Descriptions of the individual seminar topics for Fall 2011 will be available starting June 1 on myPomona.
+Descriptions of the individual seminar topics for Fall 2015 will be available starting in early June on myPomona.
 Dara Regaignon

 Student Health Service